Does your child interrupt conversations, whether between adults or children? Learn how to stop your child from interrupting, all without a meltdown.

 In most cases, my kids don’t know any better about interrupting.
 They say what’s on their mind at that moment, regardless of timing or opportunity.

-How to stop your children interrupting conversations
+How to stop your child from interrupting

 Though innocent the intentions, I wanted to stop and correct them before they develop a bad habit.
 Or worse, they think interrupting conversations is all right.

 But I also wanted to address the issue without inciting a fuss.
 And here’s what I learned…

 We’re tempted to accommodate kids when they interrupt.
 We’ll stop our conversation and listen to their stories.
 It’s faster that way, it seems.